METHODS

 to gain reading proficiency

-Activity type : Translating disconnected sentences (taken from
+Activity type : Translating disconnected sentences (taken

 classical texts) from the target language into the